 The Premedical Handbook contains extensive information for premed students on planning their course of study.

 Working With Your Advisers

-First-years and sophomores who intend to apply to health professional school should work with their academic advisors in CSA to set forth a course of premedical studies.
-Upon declaring a major or concentration during the spring of sophomore, year, students will be assigned faculty advisors.
-Students will consult their faculty advisors with concerns about major requirements.
-In addition to their faculty advisors, prospective health professional school applicants will consult their academic advisor about premedical issues.
-The academic advisors in CSA work closely with the Office of Preprofessional Advising to guide students through their prehealth years.
+First-years and sophomores who intend to apply to health professional school should work with their academic advisers in the CSA to set forth a course of premedical studies.
+The academic advisers in the CSA work closely with the Office of Preprofessional Advising to guide students through their prehealth years.

 Students should contact their faculty adviser or department with concerns regarding their major or concentration requirements.